Skip to content

 Where is Gilgal today?

 Figuring out the exact location isn’t very meaningful.
-Locations (and even kinds of or animals) are notoriously difficult to pinpoint in any ancient text, and even in the modern day, names for locations carry on for reasons that may be lost to time.
+Locations (and even kinds of plants or animals) are notoriously difficult to pinpoint in any ancient text, and even in the modern day, names for locations carry on for reasons that may be lost to time.

 For example, imagine an American town founded in the mid-1800s, where the central feature was an orchard planted by a wealthy landowner.
 Over time, the dirt path next to the orchard started to get called “orchard lane” by the locals, and by the 1900s, when paved roads and street signs were implemented, the street might have been officially named “Orchard Lane.”